 How can I tell if I should have a sleep study?

 If you have trouble falling asleep, staying asleep, or often don’t feel rested, even when you first wake up in the morning, you should talk to your doctor about undergoing a sleep study.
 Sleep is vital to good health and the average adult should get 7-9 hours of sleep a night.
-If you aren’t getting enough sleep, or if your sleep is of poor quality (not enough REM sleep, for instance) you are at higher risk for hypertension, heart disease, stroke, depression, diabetes, and other chronic diseases.
+If you aren’t getting enough sleep, or if your sleep is of poor quality, you are at higher risk for hypertension, heart disease, stroke, depression, diabetes, and other chronic diseases.
 That’s in addition to the exhaustion and cognitive difficulties everyone links with poor quality sleep.

 Here are some common signs that indicate a person may have a sleep disorder: